garrandall/popular-music-data/tracks/mama-sang-a-song-walter-brennan.md

   ranking_list: Billboard Hot 100
   start_date: '1962-12-08'
 ---
-(Written by Bill Anderson)

-(God put a song in the heart of an Angel,)
-(And softly she sang it to me.)

 I get to thinking lots of times
 About back when I was a lad
 Of the old home-place where I growed up;